ColinFay/colinfay.github.io/_posts/2019-01-29-watching-r-shiny.md

 excerpt_separator: <!--more-->
 ---

-Today I discovered that the body class of a Shiny app changes every time R is running, and that the `<html>` tag gets the `shiny-busy` class when computation is done in the R process.
+Today I discovered that the `<html>` tag of a Shiny App gets the `shiny-busy` class when computation is done in the R process.
 Which means that you can potentially watch with JavaScript if the R process is running.

 <blockquote class="twitter-tweet">